xcart/xcart-docs/_pages/kb_en/products/adding_products.md

 order: 120
 ---

-This section provides information on how to add products to your store manually.
+This section provides information on how to add products to your store manually one by one.
 Please note that you can also add products via {% link "import" ref_TANvG2De %}.

 ## Video guide